 A Jinnee Story and Famous Wrestles – Edirne

 The medrese of Kemal Pasazade.
-For years one cell of this medrese is infested with jinn and nobody is able to set foot in it.
+For years one cell of this medrese is infested with jinn and nobody can set foot in it.
 The cell is empty and the door barred.
 Then, in the century of Bayezid-i Veli, Kemal Pasazade Ahmet Celebi, a fellow in quest of scientific studies, travels up to Edirne soon.
 As luck would have it he arrives at this medrese while seeking quarters.
-When he asks for a cell from the chief lecturer he is given the answer, “Mullah, there are no empty cells in our medrese; however, we have only one cell which is empty but that being infested with the jinn nobody is able to enter it.
+When he asks for a cell from the chief lecturer he is answered, “Mullah, there are no empty cells in our medrese; however, we have only one cell which is empty but that being infested with the jinn nobody can enter it.
 Those who do enter sleep for a mere night and in the morning their dead bodies are found”.
 Kemal Pasazade replies, “My Sultan, grant me that cell.
 Let me receive a lesson from your answer”.
-He begs and insists and at last the chief lecturer gives in, saying, “My son, you know best.
+He begs and insists and at last, the chief lecturer gives in, saying, “My son, you know best.
 Here is the key to the cell.
 Acquit me of your claims”.
 Kemal Pasazade and the chief lecturer mutually forgive one another and, whispering the name of God, he opens the door of the cell.
 He sits on a sheepskin.

 At midnight, when Kemal Pasazade was busy with study, the part of the wall facing Mecca divided in two and an old, saintly angel appears holding a beautiful child in his arms.
 “May God be with you.” he says, and Kemal Pasazade says “God be with you”.
 “Son I will trust you with my child in the name of Allah.
 You will teach him science and the regulations of prayers of the five appointed times of day”, he says and leaves.